I would like to hang CURTAINS in my room. What are the DIMENSIONS of each Residence Hall's WINDOWS?

 Can I SWITCH ROOMS?

-I noticed that the RESIDENCE HALLS are CLOSED from 12/18 to 1/6; where do WINTER ATHELES STAY during this time?
+I noticed that the RESIDENCE HALLS are CLOSED during Winter Break; where do WINTER ATHELES STAY during this time?

 Where do I go to do my LAUNDRY?